-Honors Convocation
+Student Honors

-Honors Convocation honors students who exemplify the qualities of Mount Mary University graduates.
-In addition, qualified juniors and seniors may be inducted into Kappa Gamma Pi and Delta Epsilon Sigma, national honor societies.
-The School Sisters of Notre Dame annually confer the Blessed Mother Theresa Gerhardinger Award to a senior who, in the tradition of the Congregation, "educates with a global vision."
-The province also presents the Mother Caroline Friess award to a junior who strives to meet the needs of women and children in the changing American society.
-Students excelling in their academic work or co-curricular activities are recognized with awards and scholarships.
+There are several opportunities for students to earn honors during their academic career.
+Qualified juniors and seniors may be inducted into Kappa Gamma Pi and Delta Epsilon Sigma, national honor societies.
+The School Sisters of Notre Dame annually confer the Blessed Mother Theresa Gerhardinger Award to a senior who shows significant commitment to global awareness, building community, compassionate service and academic leadership.
+SSND also presents the Mother Caroline Friess award to a junior who shows a commitment to local organizations, community building and academic leadership.
+High achieving students are eligible for membership in the honors program which provides the opportunity to develop a strong intellectual identity with fellow students.
+Fulfilling the various requirements in this program, students receive the distinction of graduating in the honors program.

+Students excelling in their academic work or co-curricular activities are recognized with other awards and scholarships.